O le Ao o le Malo: Duties and powers

+Although the head of state formally leads the executive, in practice they only act on the advice of the Prime Minister, making the position that of a ceremonial figurehead.
+The head of state has the ability to appoint the prime minister from any member of the Legislative Assembly commanding the confidence of a majority of members of the Assembly.
+As in other parliamentary systems, this is typically the leader of the political party holding the most seats in the Assembly.
+Cabinet ministers, the Speaker of the Legislative Assembly and justices of the Supreme Court can only formally take office upon subscribing to an oath in the presence of the head of state as provided by the constitution.

-The position is that of a ceremonial figurehead, with actual power being held by the Prime Minister, whom the head of state appoints on the recommendation of the Legislative Assembly.
-While the head of state "does not play an active role in government", they can dissolve the Assembly, and no act of the Assembly becomes law without their approval – akin to royal assent in monarchies.
+While the head of state "does not play an active role in government", they can dissolve the Assembly, and no act of the Assembly becomes law without their approval, akin to royal assent in monarchies.
 They also have the power to grant pardons.

 Elections

 To date, there have been four elections for the office of head of state.
 The first was held on 16 June 2007, in which Tui Ātua Tupua Tamasese Efi was elected unopposed by the 49-member strong parliament.
 The second was held on 19 July 2012, in which Efi was nominated by Prime Minister Tuila'epa Sa'ilele Malielegaoi and seconded by Palusalue Faʻapo II, the leader of the opposition.
 The third was held on 30 June 2017, in which Tuimalealiʻifano Vaʻaletoʻa Sualauvi II was elected unopposed.
 The fourth was held on 23 August 2022, in which Sualauvi II was reelected unopposed.